 Please note: Many of the exciting readings we'll explore in this course were written by scholars or journalists who interviewed people in various cities, and who used these interviews, conversations, and other direct interactions with urbanites in order to tell fascinating stories about the rich, complex details of life in the metropolis.
 Unfortunately, you are not allowed to interview anyone or use any kind of similar social research methods for your term paper.
 This is because of strict UBC regulations that require any kind of research involving "human subjects" to first be approved by a formal "Behavioural Research Ethics Board" application and review process.
-The labor and time required for this review, which includes extensive legal and regulatory provisions on every step of the work, makes approval impossible for this course.
+The labor and time required for this review, which includes extensive legal and regulatory provisions for every step of the research design and plans for the work, makes approval impossible for this course.